-With the number of Amazon Prime members growing to almost 100 million, it’s no wonder Amazon Sellers want to have their product listings designated as Prime eligible products.
+With the number of Amazon Prime members growing to almost 100 million, it’s no wonder Amazon Sellers want to have their product listings designated as Prime-eligible products.
 Previously the only way for products to be Prime eligible was to participate in Amazon Retail and use Fulfillment by Amazon (FBA).
 But now sellers have the option of doing Amazon Seller Fulfilled Prime.
 Amazon Seller Fulfilled Prime allows sellers to deliver orders directly to Prime customers from their own warehouse.
-Sellers using Amazon Seller Fulfilled Prime commit to fulfill orders using two-day shipping without charging additional shipping costs to Prime customers.
+Sellers using Amazon Seller Fulfilled Prime commit to fulfilling orders using two-day shipping without charging additional shipping costs to Prime customers.

 But why should sellers care about having the Prime badge on their product listings?

 Prime members typically spend around $1,500 annually on Amazon, compared to the roughly $600 non-Prime members spend.
 Amazon Prime members are loyal and in 2017 accounted for about 63% of the total customers on Amazon.
 Not offering your products to this faithful “Prime-only” product hunter severely limits your ability to entice them to purchase your items.
 But some sellers don’t want to go the route of FBA because of the hassle of high fees and complicated inventory tracking.
 Luckily, Amazon Seller Fulfilled Prime offers sellers access to transportation solutions that can help them meet the high standards that Prime members are accustomed to.